Green waste bin

-You can ask us for a second green wheeled 180 litre bin.

-There is a one-off charge for a second green wheeled bin and we charge an annual subscription fee to empty it.

-If you are moving to another home within our district and have a second green wheeled bin, you should take this with you when you move.

-Take 2 | You can ask us for a second green 180 litre bin.
+You can ask us for a second green 180 litre bin.

 There is a one-off charge for a second green bin and we charge an annual subscription fee to empty it.

 If you are moving to another home within our district and have a second green bin, you should take this with you when you move.